bewagner/checkLotteryNumbers/README.md

 http://service.etax.nat.gov.tw/etwmain/front/ETW183W6

 Lets call the file containing the correct numbers 'correctNumbers.csv' from now on.
-Please write the from top to bottom as they appear on the website or else the program won't work.
+Please write the numbers from top to bottom as they appear on the website or else the program won't work.
 That is, the order should be

 1. Special prize
 2. Grand prize